MCJack123/CraftOS-PC/docs/md/installation.md

 Once installed, CraftOS-PC can be run either from the launcher or with the `craftos` command.

 ### Arch Linux
 Install the `craftos-pc` package using your favorite AUR package manager.
 (If you're using Arch I assume you either know what this means or know how to figure out what this means.)
-Once installed, CraftOS-PC can be run using the `craftos` command.
+Once installed, CraftOS-PC can be run using the `craftos` command or from your desktop environment's launcher.

 # Building from source
 If you are using an operating system without binaries available (or you want the latest development features), you can build CraftOS-PC from the source code.